marcduiker/building-a-resilient-workflow-with-durable-functions/labs/5_create_orchestration_client.md

 Messages are continuously being pushed to the Servicebus topic.
 This makes it quite difficult for you when you're debugging because new orchestrators are being instantiated every couple of seconds.

-Lets disable the ServiecbusTrigger for now and create a complementary HttpTrigger which you can start yourself.
+Lets disable the ServicebusTrigger for now and create a complementary HttpTrigger which you can start yourself.

 #### Disabling the ServicebusTrigger function